nopERcart free shopping-cart

 Have fun, and happy selling!

-I'd like to hear from you if you're using this cart, even if you're not having problems.
-I'll be happy to mention your site as one using it.
+As you may realise Eugene passed away in November, 2011.
+We'd still like to hear from you if you're using this cart, even if you're not having problems.
+We would like to mention your site as one using it.